 719 S. State Street Suite 3N Chicago, IL

-SOLD OUT - Rev Up Training Institute
+Rev Up Training Institute

 Young people are leading dynamic and important social change in schools and communities across the country.
 CFS partners with the Youth Development M.Ed.
 Program at UIC to offer a three-day training institute for youth organizers, teachers, and youth workers who are interested in exploring ideas and building strategies to incorporate social justice practices into their work.
 Rev Up features workshops led by some of the most innovative youth development organizations in Chicago and provides opportunities to build strong professional networks to support youth-led social change.